iustin/corydalis/docs/devel.md

 A few notes, mostly for myself.

+## Bootstrapping in a clean environment

+To avoid the scenario of being stuck on a plane without in-flight wifi and with only a partial setup :), make sure to install:

+Operating system:

+* on Debian: the usual build packages (`build-essential`, `git`, `patch`, `diff`, etc.).
+* make sure you have a full-fledged editor (emacs, vim, but not the basic vi that Debian installs by default).
+* for documentation: `mkdocs`, either from the distribution or via `pip install mkdocs`.
+* make sure to clone from somewhere else the git configs for your usual aliases.
+* install the image tools, see the install doc, e.g. `apt install imagemagick libimage-exiftool-perl`.
+* have some images for a basic library (clone from another development machine, or fake ones, etc.).

+Haskell:

+* stack itself, from distribution or upstream.
+* yesod binary, used for `make devel`, via `stack install yesod`.
+* hlint tool, via `stack install hlint`.
+* todo tool, via `stack install lentil`.
+* run a `make git-version` if a clean source dir, otherwise next step will fail.
+* run a `stack build`, `make test` and `make devel`, to ensure all dependencies are there.

+JS:

+* npm, from distribution or upstream.
+* run `npm install` and `make bootstrap` to create initial JS files.

+App config:

+* create `config/settings.yml` (start from `settings.yml.sample`).
+* create the `db` directory - `mkdir -p db`.

+Then continue with next section.

 ## Normal development

 This is for normal, incremental work.
 See below for version upgrades.